 The school has supervision rosters in place during school hours and at excursions and school events.
-If and when accidents do occur, the teacher in the classroom or on duty sends for assistance.
+When accidents do occur, the teacher in the classroom or on duty sends for assistance.
 A staff member trained in First Aid provides Emergency Care.

-In the event of a serious injury:-
+In the event of a serious injury: -